-Thomas Twining's Meeting with the Princes: Lord Cornwallis commissioned John Smart, a portrait painter, to draw their portraits.
-At Fort St. George, Thomas Twining, an East India Company officer, was introduced to the young princes by Captain Doveton on 8th August 1792.
-He visited the princes accompanied by the Captain of the Ponsborne (ship).
+Thomas Twining's Meeting with the Princes: Lord Cornwallis commissioned John Smart, a renowned portrait painter, to capture the likenesses of the young princes.
+On August 8th, 1792, Thomas Twining, an East India Company officer, was introduced to the princes by Captain Doveton at Fort St. George.
+Accompanied by the Captain of the Ponsborne (ship), Twining was welcomed into the princes' chambers with enthusiasm.
 He writes, "On our entering their rooms they seemed quite glad to see us, asked us, through Colonel Doveton, to sit down, inquired whether we had breakfasted, our names and many other questions.
 There is not much difference in their size.
 The youngest is the most pleasing.
 He is fair, with large, handsome eyes.
 He was very cheerful and polite; talked a great deal to us, and very sensibly, though not eight years of age.
 When he heard that we should see Lord Cornwallis, he desired, with tears in his eyes, to be remembered to him, "Tell Lord Cornwallis that he is always with me".
 Mr. Smart, a miniature painter, who told me to my surprise that he had taken my mother's picture, was taking their likenesses (portraits).
 They are to be sent, when finished, to Tippoo Saib; for Lord Cornwallis having asked him if he would like to have his sons' pictures, "Yes", said he, "provided they be accompanied by Lord Cornwallis's".
 The princes gave us some betel-nut and some very fine attar of roses".
 Cornwallis sent those portraits to Tipu Sultan, who observed that 'the miniatures were very well finished, and the likeness remarkably strong'.

 Arthur William Devis also painted their portraits as part of his painting 'Lord Cornwallis receiving the two sons of Tippoo Sahib as hostages'.
 As a contemporary noted, 'During the time the Princes and their attendants were sitting for their portraits they frequently wrote to the Sultan giving a full description of the progress of the artist and were much delighted at seeing themselves represented on canvas, always cheerfully dressing themselves for the accommodation of Devis, in the identical habits and ornaments they wore on the day they quitted the palace of their father.
 The youngest was particularly anxious to have his ear-ring painted- he wore but one- which he had received as a present from his mother'.

-Dinner a la Seringapatam: On 15th August, the princes gave a dinner ['dinner a la Seringapatam' as the Madras Courier states] to Sir Charles and Lady Oakley.
-Pulaos, curries, kabobs, fruits etc abounded, but for the appearance of female charms and of some bottles on the tables, containing a liquid of a vinous semblance, the fete would have been completely Musalmani.
+Dinner a la Seringapatam: On 15th August, the princes hosted a dinner ['dinner a la Seringapatam' as the Madras Courier states] for Sir Charles and Lady Oakley.
+The feast was a lavish affair, with pulaos, curries, kabobs, fruits, and other delicacies.
+To add to the festivities, bottles of a vinous liquid were also present on the tables, creating a truly Musalmani atmosphere.

-On all these occasions Muiz-ud-din appeared cheerful and even tried to speak English.
+On all these occasions, Muiz-ud-din displayed a cheerful demeanor and even attempted to speak English.
 "He seems of a gentle and mild disposition.
 The elder boy, who shows more mind, is more silent and reserved, and looks of a stern disposition and commanding aspect.
 We think we see the father in his countenance", writes Dr Andrew Bell, a Scottish priest and educationalist.

 Letters of the Princes:

-There are a few Persian letters related to the princes Abdul Khaliq and Muiz-ud-din, some of which were written by the princes themselves.
-The letters were probably written for them by Ghulam Ali Khan and Ali Raza Khan.
-But they were always signed by the princes themselves.
+There exist several Persian letters associated with the princes Abdul Khaliq and Muiz-ud-din.
+These letters were likely composed by Ghulam Ali Khan and Ali Raza Khan, yet were always signed by the princes themselves.
+Interestingly, some of the letters were even written by the princes themselves.

-In July, 1792, Lord Cornwallis left Madras for Calcutta.
-When he reached there, the princes wrote to him expressing their joy on his safe journey and thanking him for the kindness shown to them when he was at Madras.
-Tipu's vakils also wrote to him mentioning that the princes were being taken every Friday to Sir Charles Oakley, who showed great favour and kindness to the princes.
+In July 1792, Lord Cornwallis left Madras for Calcutta, and upon his arrival, the princes wrote to him expressing their joy and gratitude for the kindness he had shown them during his stay in Madras.
+Tipu's vakils also wrote to him, noting that the princes were taken to Sir Charles Oakley every Friday, who showed them great favor and kindness.

 "By the blessing of God the two young princes are very well and are for ever discoursing on the subject of your Lordship's goodness and friendship, but particularly Sultan Muiz-ud-din, who continually says that Lord Cornwallis has brought me away from Tipu Sultan and has left me here, going himself away for Bengal; this was by no means proper.
 If his Lordship will return in a week or ten days very well, otherwise you must carry me to him", wrote Ghulam Ali Khan and Ali Raza Khan, Tipu's vakils, in a letter to Lord Cornwallis, received on 15th September, 1792.

-When Lord Cornwallis was made a Marquis, the princes wrote a letter to congratulate him and requested that he should meet them before leaving for England.
-For the first time in their letters they also expressed a desire to be sent back to Mysore.
+In January 1793, the princes wrote a letter of gratitude to Lord Cornwallis for the presents he had sent them.
+Furthermore, they congratulated him on his recent elevation to Marquis and requested a meeting with him before his departure for England.
+For the first time, they also expressed a desire to be sent back to Mysore.

-Tipu Sultan payments all installments punctually.
-He requested Cornwallis to send his sons back to him before leaving for England.
-When Cornwallis reached Madras on his way to England in September 1793, Tipu pressed him again for the return of his sons.
+Tipu Sultan had been punctual in his payments and implored Cornwallis to send his sons back to him before leaving for England.
+When Cornwallis arrived in Madras on his way to England in September 1793, Tipu once again pressed him for the return of his sons.

-It had been Cornwallis's hope that before leaving India he would be able to return the hostage princes to their father; even to accompany them part of the way to Srirangapatna; but the restoration of the princes was delayed due to a dispute over some villages claimed by the Nizam with respect to the treaty of Srirangapatna.
-Meanwhile, Sir John Shore succeeded Lord Cornwallis as Governor General of India on 28th October 1793.
-So this task was left to John Shore.
+Cornwallis had hoped to be able to return the hostage princes to their father before leaving India, and even to accompany them part of the way to Srirangapatna.
+However, a dispute over some villages claimed by the Nizam with respect to the treaty of Srirangapatna delayed the restoration of the princes.
+Consequently, this task was left to Sir John Shore, who succeeded Lord Cornwallis as Governor General of India on 28th October 1793.

 Before the princes left Madras on 27th February, 1794, they sent their last letter to Lord Cornwallis.
-In this letter they expressed their deep sorrow on his departure and once again thanked him immensely for the kindness shown to them.
+In this letter, they expressed their deep sorrow at his departure and thanked him profusely for the kindness he had shown them